Luxembourg (album)

-Luxembourg is the fourth studio album by English rock band The Bluetones.
-It was released on 12 May 2003 on Superior Quality Recordings.
-It was re-issued on Cooking Vinyl on 15 May 2006.
-Its offspring singles were a "Fast Boy/Liquid Lips" double-A side and "Never Going Nowhere".
+Luxembourg is the fourth studio album by the English indie rock band the Bluetones.
+It was released on 12 May 2003 by their sublabel Superior Quality Recordings, and was re-issued by Cooking Vinyl on 15 May 2006.
+Its singles were "Fast Boy/Liquid Lips", released as a double-A side, and "Never Going Nowhere".
+"I Love The City" was released on download, prior to the album's release.
+The record peaked at number 49 on the UK Albums Chart.

 The title of the album refers to the song "You're No Fun Anymore", about an S&M relationship which has lost its spark.
 "Luxembourg" is the escape word used.
-"I Love The City" was also released as a download, prior to the album release.